Specific Info

 TRICEPS BRACHII

 This exercise is great for strengthening and toning the triceps.
-The triceps extends the elbow during the pusu-up motion.
+The triceps extends the elbow during the push-up motion.

 FINGER BENDS